Mathmagicians/sonarqube/README.md

 2. Navigate to the "Actions" tab in your repository and wait for the SonarQube Scan workflow to complete.

 You can view the results of the scan in your SonarQube server instance.

+## Recommendation

+Choosing between Codacy and SonarCloud depends on your specific requirements and preferences.

+If you need a comprehensive code analysis tool with a focus on security vulnerabilities and code smells, SonarCloud is an excellent choice.
+It provides robust analysis capabilities and integrates well with popular development tools.

+It has by far the wides [language support](https://docs.sonarqube.org/9.7/analyzing-source-code/languages/overview/)

+If you're looking for a code quality tool that emphasizes code style, formatting, and test coverage, Codacy may be a better fit.
+It offers a broad range of analysis features and supports multiple programming languages.

+### TLDR;

+If the focus is on security vulnerabilities and code smells I recommend Sonarqube.
+Coding style and formatting can to a large degree for many languages be checked and auto fixed during the build process or in the IDE.